Stije/SevereMalariaAnalysis/LegacyAnalysis.md

 # Imputation of missing variables

 Quite a lot of the important covariates are missing in the older studies.
-We use linear regression to estimate these unknown variables:
+We use linear regression to estimate these unknown variables.
+This section shows the results for single imputation - when fitting the final models we use multiple imputation.

 * Mising base deficit is imputed using bicarbonate (if available) else using respiratory rate
 * Missing Blood urea nitrogen is imputed using creatinine